Eugene Chen: Chen's revolutionary diplomacy

 Life working at Moscow from 1928 was far from easy.
 After an initial warm public reception, Joseph Stalin showed little tolerance for living symbols of the Soviet failure in China.
 Chen was frustrated at the Russians attempting to establish a leftist Chinese front, and soon left Moscow.
 After a period of exile he went to Hong Kong before being appointed foreign minister.
 He was reported in 1931 as favouring direct negotiation with Japan over the Mukden Incident and subsequent invasion of Manchuria, stating "We believe in recognising facts, and Japan's position in Manchuria is a fact."
 After brief service with governments in China which challenged the Nanking government, Chen was finally expelled from the Kuomintang for serving as foreign minister in the Fukien Rebellion of 1934.
 He again headed to Europe for refuge at Paris, but returned to Hong Kong.
 He was taken to Shanghai in the spring of 1942 in hopes of persuading him to support the Japanese puppet government, but he remained loudly critical of that "pack of liars" until his death in May, 1944, at the age of 66.

 Personal life

 In 1899, Chen married Agatha Alphosin Ganteaume (1878–1926), known as Aisy, a French Creole whose wealthy father owned one of the largest estates in Trinidad.
-They had eight children, four of whom survived childhood: Percy Chen (1901–1986), a lawyer, worked with his father for many years; Sylvia (Silan) Chen (1905–1996), an internationally known dancer; Yolanda (Yulen) Chen (1913–2006), who stayed in the USSR for the rest of her life and came to prominence as a camerawoman; and Jack Chen (1908–1995), who made an international reputation as a journalistic cartoonist and relief worker.
-In 1958 Jack married Chen Yuan-tsung.
-Eugene Chen's great-granddaughter is Yolanda Chen, a retired athlete and daughter of Yevgeniy Chen.
+They had eight children, four of whom survived childhood: Percy Chen (1901–1986), a Hong Kong lawyer; Sylvia (Silan) Chen (1905–1996), a dancer; Yolanda (Yulen) Chen (1913–2006), a Soviet Union camerawoman; and Jack Chen (1908–1995), a British artist and journalist who worked for Peking Review until 1971 when he left China for the US via Hong Kong.
+In 1958 Jack married Chen Yuan-tsung, who became a writer after they had relocated to the US.
+Eugene Chen had a grandson, Jay, a physicist, born to Jack; and a great-granddaughter, Yolanda, an athlete, born to Yevgeniy.

 Aisy died of breast cancer in May 1926.
-Chen and Georgette Chen were married in 1930 and remained together until his death in 1944.
+Chen and his second wife, Georgette Chen, married in 1930 and remained together until his death in 1944.